foa-fag-og-arbejde/EFIngresProvider/Readme.md

 }
 ```

+This file is ignored by git, and should never be committed, as it will contain sensitive information.

 Be aware that the tests create and drop tables while running.
 So be sure to use an empty database, that is not used for anything else.